turbot/steampipe-mod-mastodon-insights/README.md

 - What are recent tweets on my home timeline?
 - On the local timeline?
 - On the federated timeline?
-- Which toots are hashtagged `science`
+- Which toots are hashtagged `science`?
 - How many toots, logins, and registrations on my server in recent weeks?

 ## Getting started